staofr/DumbDrop/README.md

 2. Drag and drop files into the upload area or click "Browse Files"
 3. Select one or multiple files
 4. Click "Upload Files"
-5. Files will be saved to the configured upload directory
+5. Files will be saved to:
+   - Local development: `./uploads` directory
+   - Docker/Unraid: The directory you mapped to `/uploads` in the container

 ## Technical Details

 - Backend: Node.js with Express
 - Frontend: Vanilla JavaScript with modern drag-and-drop API
-- File handling: Multer middleware (1GB file size limit)
+- File handling: Chunked file uploads with configurable size limits
 - Containerization: Docker with automated builds via GitHub Actions